-2. Pay Application Processing Fee Applicants will need their receipt number from the $160 non-immigrant visa fee paid at any branch of Banque Internationale pour le Mali (BIM) in order to make an appointment.
-Please note that duplicative use of the receipt number in the appointment system will result in an automatic deletion of the appointment(s) without notice to the applicant.
+Applicants must pay the $160 nonimmigrant visa fee at any branch of Banque Internationale pour le Mali (BIM).
+You will need the BIM receipt number to schedule your visa interview appointment online.
+Please note that a receipt number used more than once in the online appointment system will result in an automatic deletion of the visa appointment request(s) without notice to the applicant.

-4. Upload a Photo
+4. Upload a Photograph

-5. Make an Appointment
+5. Schedule an Interview Appointment

 If there are no appointments available, please try back another time.
 Individuals may only request an expedited visa appointment for urgent reasons, such as for medical, educational, or humanitarian purposes.
 Expedited appointment requests for the convenience of a traveler will not be approved.

-6. Interview with Consular Officer
+6. Consular Officer Interview

 Minimum Required Documentation

-- The confirmation sheet of the DS-160 form (this is obtained after completing and submitting the form)
+- The confirmation sheet of the DS-160 form (this is obtained after completing and submitting the form);

-Do not have supporting documentation faxed, e-mailed, or sent to the Embassy; it will be deleted or thrown away.
+Do not have supporting documentation faxed, emailed, or sent to the Embassy; it will be deleted or thrown away.
 Bring all supporting documentation with you for the interview.

 On the day of your interview, arrive at the Consular Section of the Embassy 30 minutes before your scheduled interview time.
 The process in whole may take several hours so please plan ahead.
 Bring all required documents with you to the interview.
 Depending on your visa classification, you may be required to bring additional documentation (such as if you are traveling for medical treatment).
 Additional documentation you may be required to bring with you to the visa interview can be found on the Department of State's Visitor Visas website.